Albert Page

 Albert Edward Page (18 March 1916 – 1995) was an English professional footballer who played for Leyton, Tottenham Hotspur, Colchester United and Chingford Town.

 Football career

 Page began his career at Leyton.
 In 1936 the centre half joined Tottenham Hotspur.
-Between 1936–1946, Page made 56 appearances in all competitions for the Lilywhites.
+Between 1936 and 1946, Page made 56 appearances in all competitions for the Lilywhites.
 After leaving White Hart Lane he played at Colchester United before ending his career at non League Chingford Town.